2022 Pacific typhoon season: Philippines

 During the season, PAGASA used its own naming scheme for the 18 tropical cyclones, that either developed within or moved into their self-defined area of responsibility.
 The names were taken from a list of names, that was last used during 2018 and are scheduled to be used again during 2026.
 All of the names are the same except Obet, Rosal and Umberto which replaced the names Ompong, Rosita and Usman after they were retired.
 The names Obet and Rosal were used for the first time this year.

 Retirement

 After the season, PAGASA announced that they removed the names Agaton, Florita, Karding and Paeng from its rotating naming lists due to the number of deaths and amount of damage they caused, and they will never be used again for another typhoon name within the Philippine Area of Responsibility (PAR).
-On May 5, 2023, they were replaced with Ada, Francisco, Kiyapo and Pilandok respectively for the 2026 season.
+On May 5, 2023, they were replaced with Ada, Francisco, Kiyapo and Pilandok respectively.